 - Complete all sections of the form and address the requested information clearly.
 Remember that this document is the master syllabus for the course.
 It governs the overall conceptual content and outcomes that must be addressed regardless of the instructor.
 All instructors who teach the course should review the master syllabus before developing the specific course outline (sometimes referred to as course syllabus) given to students at the beginning of each semester.

 - Complete all sections of the form thoroughly, yet explicitly.

 - Pay careful attention to formatting (i.e. fonts, bullets, numbers, and tabs).

 - Reviewing parties may be unfamiliar with the particular content of a course.
 Master syllabi should provide very detailed information.

 - Clearly state course objectives and Student Learning Outcomes (SLOs) in terms of the student (i.e. "in this course students will demonstrate" or "students will analyze").
-Click here for information on how to develop the SLOs.
+Learn more about developing the SLOs.

 - In dual-level graduate and undergraduate courses, clearly define the differences in expectations of graduate and undergraduate students.